Velfi/ChicagoRustMeetup/this_month_in_rust/2018_october_23.md

   an effort to port the core of Emacs to Rust.
 * [Declarative Rust static analysis] - Interactive explanation of [comacro], an experimental tool for building things like clippy lints and other static analysis for Rust.
+* [lolbench: automagically and empirically discovering Rust performance regressions]
+* [Rust and JavaScript Interop ↔️]: Fairly deep dive into the inner workings of [wasm-bindgen] and how it creates the bindings between Rust-generated WebAssembly and JavaScript.

 ## Talks and Videos